 Responsible operation with chemicals

-The chemicals in the production origins from sustainable sources and are in accordance with REACH European Community Regulation, created to improve protection of human health and the environment from the risks that can be posed by chemicals as well as the promotion of alternative test methods, free circulation of substances and enhancing competitiveness and innovation.
+The chemicals in the production fulfil the requirements of REACH European Community Regulation, created to improve protection of human health and the environment from the risks that can be posed by chemicals as well as the promotion of alternative test methods, free circulation of substances and enhancing competitiveness and innovation.

 No substances classified as carcinogenic, mutagenic or reprotoxic (CMR) are used in the production of pulp and paper.
 Lessebo Colours Pitch Black 9099 and Black Bird 9191 are produced without carbon black.

 Lessebo Paper was one of the first paper producers in Sweden to eliminate Chlorine.
 Chlorine is a toxic chemical that attacks the human respiratory system, eyes and skin.
 It is also damaging for the environment, since the use of chlorine produces organochlorine compounds, which can destroy organisms.
 Today, all products from Lessebo Paper are produced from totally chlorine free pulp, TCF.

 Minimising our consumption of chemicals